namin/staged-miniKanren/README.md

 Note: on Mac, _disable_ Rosetta in the Docker Desktop settings.
 [See this thread.](https://racket.discourse.group/t/racket-docker-m1-rosetta/2947/6)

-An interactive Racket session can be ran with `docker run -it namin/staged-minikanren`.
+An interactive Racket session can be run with `docker run -it namin/staged-minikanren`.
 Try a sanity check with the following lines:
 ```
 > (require "all.rkt")
 > (run 1 (q) (staged (== q 'fun)))